Nginx Proxy

-When Webman needs to provide direct access from the public internet, it is recommended to add an nginx proxy in front of Webman.
-This brings several benefits.
+When webman needs to provide direct external access, it is recommended to add an nginx proxy in front of webman.
+This offers the following benefits:

-- Multiple Webman instances can share ports 80 and 443, distinguishing different sites by domain name, enabling multiple sites to be deployed on a single server.
+• Multiple webman instances can share ports 80 and 443, distinguishing different sites by domain name, enabling multiple sites on a single server

-- It can strictly filter some illegal requests from the public internet.
+• Can strictly filter illegal requests from the external network

 upstream webman {